Electromechanical computational model of the human stomach: Examples

 Coupling this electrophysiology model to the prestressed solid mechanical model yields spatial distributions of the activation parameter $\gamma$ and displacement magnitude $\norm{\vec{u}}$, shown in the second and third rows of~\cref{fig:stomach_electromechanics}, respectively.
 The mechanical responses are tightly synchronized with the propagating slow waves, showing regionally confined contractions that follow the electrical signals of \iccs{}.
 To reproduce physiological observations, we prescribe stronger active contraction in the circumferential than in the longitudinal fiber direction ($\alpha_\cf=0.35$ and $\alpha_\lf=0.1$).
 This anisotropic activation leads to realistic, large peristaltic contractions, particularly in the distal stomach, where contraction amplitudes reach up to \SI{8}{\mm}, in agreement with recent in vivo measurements~\cite{Hosseini2023,Wang2024}.

 The fourth row of~\cref{fig:stomach_electromechanics} shows temporal variations in gastric wall thickness $h_t$.
 Local increases in $h_t$ coincide with propagating contraction fronts, arising from the incompressibility of soft tissue and the active strain kinematics.
 The resulting deformation pattern is consistent with reported estimates for gastric wall deformation, although robust in vivo measurements remain limited.
 The overall mechanical behavior confirms the model’s ability to capture physiological gastric motility patterns on a realistic stomach geometry.
+The coupled simulation is run on our in-house cluster ($16$ nodes with $2\times$ Intel Xeon Gold $6230$ Cascade Lake CPUs, $52$ cores, $376$ GB RAM), using $38$ cores on a single node.
+A representative fully coupled, entrained, and prestressed electromechanical simulation of \SI{50}{\second} real time ($2500$ time steps) required approximately \SI{2.89e+05}{\second} of wall-clock time ($\approx$ \SI{80}{\hour}).
+Profiling data indicate that the solid mechanics solver accounts for about $76\%$ of the total runtime, while the electrophysiology solver contributes roughly $24\%$, and input/output and setup operations are negligible ($<1\%$), see~\cref{tab:runtime_profile}.
+This computational distribution highlights the dominant cost of the nonlinear mechanics problem and supports the adopted strategy of using a finer electrophysiology mesh coupled to a coarser mechanical discretization through the dual-mortar interface, enabling accurate yet computationally efficient electromechanical coupling.